RealOvergreen/RealOvergreen/README.md

  👋  Hi!
 I’m Overgreen.

-- I'm 17 years old and had a YouTube channel with over 3K subscribers.
+- I'm 18 years old and have a YouTube channel with over 3K subscribers.
 - I'm currently in 12th grade.
 - If you'd like, talk to me on the platforms below.